space-wizards/docs/src/en/space-station-14/mapping.md

 You can add your own palettes very easily.
 Simply go to Resources/Prototypes/Palettes, copy one of the templates into a new file, and change the ID/name as well as the colors you'd like to use.
 The colors are in the hex format RRGGBBAA.

-## Warp Points
+## Warp Points, Station Beacons and Station Maps
 All maps need warp points so observers can get around quicker.

+Most maps now will use **Station Beacon**s instead of warp point as they already include the named warp point component on them.
+Place these in the relevant rooms of your station **instead** of warp points.
+This will allow them to populate station maps correctly.

-Find the warp point in the entity spawner, place it, then right click, debug,  view variable, navigate to serverside components, search for the warp component, then alter the name in that component to reflect what you want in the warp menu.
+If you want to allow people to ghost warp to a location but don't want it to show up on a station map, or it's not suitable for a station beacon (planets, player griefing by moving the warp point, other reasons) then use the classic purple warp point marker.
+Place it, then right click, view variable, navigate to serverside components, search for the warp component, then alter the name in that component to reflect what you want in the warp menu.

 ## Naming Doors and Editing Signs
 View variable (VV) is your friend.
 Right click an entity such as a door or sign and navigate to the server variables tab.
 In here you can edit the name and description of any entity on your map.